Sgicharu/week2_ip/README.md

 ## BDD
 The following will happen on this page;
-- Enter century of birth eg 20 for 2019

 - Enter year of birth.
 - Enter month of birth.
 - Enter date of birth.
 - Select gender
-- Click the submit button to see what your Akan name would be
+- Click the submit button to see what your Akan name would be and which day you were born.

 ## Technologies used.